 Career prospects are diverse and exciting.
 Depending on your specialism, you could start a career in business, law, HR, finance or the public sector.
 Our graduates have secured roles at Rolls Royce, HP, IBM, NHS, Hayes, Microsoft, Maclaren F1 and Lidl.

-You may want to train as a barrister or solicitor through the LPC or BPTC, or undertake a business related postgraduate degree.
+You may want to train as a barrister or solicitor through the STC or BTC or undertake a related postgraduate degree.

 Watch: The learning and teaching experience

 You normally need to pass your foundation year before going onto Year one.